dedis/cothority/conode/README.md

 `./run_conode.sh -mail -update`

-And it will send an email to DEDIS with the last 200 lines of log-output every time conode restarts.
+It will send an email to DEDIS with the last 200 lines of log-output every time conode restarts.
 You can change the MAILADDR-variable at the top of the script to change the address

 ## Further Information